Symbol Library

 get_precedence

-Retrieves the precedence of the given symbol.
+Return the precedence of a symbol.

 Examples: